 Course Specific Research Support for PHL 195: Home

-Critical Thinking: Science and the Occult course outcomes related to research skills:
+Science, Skepticism, and the Unknown course outcomes related to research skills:

 Other indicators of required research or information seeking: